ianmilligan1/HIST640/content/en/docs/Module4/_index.md

 linkTitle: "4: Thinking Like a Machine: Algorithmic Bias and Machine Learning"
 weight: 4
 description: >
-  How can we think like a machine?
-How do algorithms affect historical research?
 ---
 ## 28 January 2021